Recommendations

 This jazz musical short has a comedy plot about marital infidelity.

-The influence of Fred Waller in Cab Calloway's Hi-De-Ho can be felt in the way modern Short films handle artistic bravery.
+The influence of Fred Waller in Cab Calloway's Hi-De-Ho can be felt in the way modern Musical films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 Dir: Unknown Director